rodgeTech/rodgeTech/README.md

 My favorite technologies right now are: React.js, Typescript, GraphQL, Node.js, and PostgreSQL.

-While you're here go ahead and checkout our local 🇧🇿 [coding club](https://belizecodingclub.org/).
-And if you're interested please feel free to join our [discord server](https://discord.gg/RWAc3kcZVq).
-We look forward to meeting you!

 <!--
 **luisrodge/luisrodge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.